Munib A. Younan

 - • Graduated from Chicago Lutheran School (USA)

-- • Honorary Ph.D. at Germany's Münster (Germany)
+- • Honorary Ph.D., University of Münster (Germany)

-- • Honorary Ph.D. of theology of Wartburg College, (USA)
+- • Honorary Ph.D. of Theology, Wartburg College (USA)

 - 2016-Present Board Member, Yasser Arafat Foundation